Demitryk/Voron2.4-Mods/Talking_Voron/README.md

 ### Talking Voron ###
 This is a procedure to have audio files to play throughout your macros.
+Gives the apperance of a talking Voron
 Here is an example: https://www.facebook.com/reel/393798032097072

 ## Required Hardware ##